Red Blood Cell (RBC) Antibody Screen

 Is there anything else I should know?

-Each blood transfusion that a person has exposes them to the combination of antigens on that donor's RBCs.
-Whenever the transfused RBCs contain antigens foreign to the recipient's RBCs, there is the potential to produce an antibody.
+Each blood transfusion that a person has exposes them to the combination of antigens on the donor RBCs.
+If transfused RBCs contain antigens foreign to the recipient's RBCs, there is the potential to produce an antibody.
 If someone has many blood transfusions over a period of time, they may produce antibodies against many different antigens.
 This can make finding compatible blood increasingly difficult.

 What happened before the RhIg (Rh immune globulin) injection was developed?